Hurricane Jeanne: Florida

-While moving through Florida, Jeanne produced hurricane-force winds along a 105 mi (165 km) portion of the coast, from near Stuart to near Cape Canaveral, and extending about halfway across the state.
-Tropical storm-force winds affected much of central Florida.
-The strongest sustained winds in the state was 91 mph (146 km/h), recorded at the Melbourne NWS office.
+Jeanne was the fourth storm in 2004 to produce hurricane-force winds in Florida, after hurricanes Charley, Frances, and Ivan.
+Jeanne produced hurricane-force winds from around Stuart to Cape Canaveral, and extended halfway across the state.
+The strongest recorded sustained winds in Florida was 91 mph (146 km/h) at the Melbourne NWS office.
 Wind gusts reached 128 mph (205 km/h) at Fort Pierce Inlet, and 122 mph (196 km/h) in Vero Beach.
-South of the landfall location, the Fort Lauderdale-Hollywood International Airport recorded wind gusts of 56 mph, while Naples Municipal Airport recorded gusts to 45 mph.
 Farther inland, Orlando International Airport recorded gusts of 77 mph (124 km/h).
-Jeanne also spawned nine tornadoes in the state, most of which were in the eyewall or innermost rainbands.
-An F1 tornado touched down west of Vero Beach, knocking down trees near its path.
-An F0 twister knocked off an antenna on a condomium in Flagler Beach.
-Over a 20 minute period, two F1 tornadoes hit Barefoot Bay in Brevard County; the former knocked down a few trees, while the latter damaged about a dozen houses.
-An F0 tornado touched down in Codys Corner in Flagler County, damaging trees and power lines.
-The remaining tornadoes were all rated F0, and all touched down in St. Johns County.
+Jeanne also spawned nine tornadoes in Florida, mostly in the eyewall or innermost rainbands.
+A tornado, rated F1 on the Fujita scale, touched down west of Vero Beach, knocking down trees near its path.
+Over a 20-minute period, two F1 tornadoes hit Barefoot Bay in Brevard County.
+The first knocked down a few trees, while the second damaged about a dozen houses.
+The remaining tornadoes were all rated F0; two were in Flagler County, and the other four touched down in St. Johns County.

-While moving ashore, Jeanne produced above-normal tides while moving ashore, with a 3.8 ft storm surge recorded in Cape Canaveral.
-High tides and waves eroded beaches from Jupiter Inlet to New Smyrna Beach, in combination with the previous Hurricane Frances, while also eroding parts of the Intracoastal Waterway.
-From Martin to Brevard counties, the storm surge occurred around the time of low tide, which limited damaging tidal floods.
+While moving ashore, Jeanne produced a storm surge of 3.8 ft in Cape Canaveral.
+High tides and waves eroded beaches from Jupiter Inlet to New Smyrna Beach, as well as parts of the Intracoastal Waterway, adding to the erosion caused by Hurricane Frances.
+From Martin to Brevard counties, the storm surge occurred around low tide, which limited damaging tidal floods.
 In New Smyrna Beach, the surge coincided with the high tides, resulting in significant erosion.
-Sand and ocean water covered parts of Florida State Road A1A, and parts of the route was washed away on Hutchinson Island.
+Sand and ocean water covered parts of Florida State Road A1A, and parts of the route were washed away on Hutchinson Island.
 Erosion also damaged parts of the Sebastian Inlet Bridge, closing it for a week.
 Water levels along Lake Okeechobee reached 7 ft above normal, which flooded a few marinas.
 Above normal tides occurred as far south as Key West, with portions of its airport inundated.
-While Jeanne's circulation produced offshore winds along Florida's west coast, Cedar Key recorded a negative storm surge of 4.5 ft below-normal tides.
-The hurricane also dropped heavy rainfall across the state, with the heaviest totals recorded along the eyewall's path through Osceola, Brevard, and Indian River counties.
-Precipitation in the state peaked at 11.97 in, recorded in Kenansville in Osceola County.
+Cedar Key on the west coast recorded tides 4.5 ft below-normal due to offshore winds.
+The hurricane also dropped heavy rainfall across the state, with the heaviest totals recorded along the eyewall's path.
+Precipitation in the state peaked at 11.97 in, recorded in Kenansville in Osceola.
 In Holder in Citrus County, the Withlacoochee River swelled to a record crest of 10.86 ft.